Chan Buddhism

 Chan (禪 (禅, Chán); abbr. of chánnà (禪那)), from Sanskrit dhyāna (meaning "meditation" or "meditative state"), is a Chinese school of Mahāyāna Buddhism.
 It developed in China from the 6th century CE onwards, becoming especially popular during the Tang and Song dynasties.

 Chan is the originating tradition of Zen Buddhism (the Japanese pronunciation of the same character, which is the most commonly used English name for the school).
 Chan Buddhism spread from China south to Vietnam as Thiền and north to Korea as Seon, and, in the 13th century, east to Japan as Japanese Zen.

 History

 The historical records required for a complete, accurate account of early Chan history no longer exist.

 Periodisation

 The history of Chan in China can be divided into several periods.
 Zen, as we know it today, is the result of a long history, with many changes and contingent factors.
-Each period had different types of Zen, some of which remained influential while others vanished.
+Each period had different types of Zen, some of which remained influential, while others vanished.

-Ferguson distinguishes three periods from the 5th century into the 13th century:
+Andy Ferguson distinguishes three periods from the 5th century into the 13th century: